gaurav137/azure-cleanroom-samples/big-data/README.md

 > - If another subscription is to be used for creating resources, execute `az account set` to select if before executing the remaining steps.

-Post login, initialize the enviroment for executing the samples by executing the following command from the `/home/samples` directory:
+Post login, initialize the environment for executing the samples by executing the following command from the `/home/samples` directory:

 ```powershell
 ./scripts/initialize-environment.ps1